 - For more information on National Express Services, please click here.

-- For more information on GWR services, please click here.
-GWR advice that you must wear a face covering, travel off-peak where possible and use mobile and smart tickets.
+For more information on GWR services, please click here.
+GWR advise that you travel off-peak where possible and use mobile or smart tickets.